How Late'll Ya Play 'Til?

 How Late'll Ya Play 'Til? is an album by David Bromberg.
-His fifth album, it was released by Fantasy Records as a two-disc LP record in 1976.
+His fifth album, it was released by Fantasy Records in 1976 as a two-disc LP.

 How Late'll Ya Play 'Til? was recorded in California.
 The first disc was recorded at Fantasy Studios in Berkeley, the Record Plant in Sausalito, and Cherokee Studios in Los Angeles.
 The second disc was recorded live, on June 18 and 19, 1976, at the Great American Music Hall in San Francisco.